Astrocoders/astropdf/README.md

 ## Why?
 pdfMake is a great tool for generating PDFs in JS.
 Though a JSON structure is very useful, it can get really messy when the PDF structures grows bigger and gets more complex.
-And that's where React comes in to help, the easy JSX structure is great to abstract the most complexes structures into the so called and amazing components.
+And that's where React comes in to help, the easy JSX structure is great to abstract the most complex structures into the so called and amazing components.

 TODO